-As clerkship students are medical students, the attending physician must directly see each and every patient.
-Students must be appropriately supervised, but it is expected that students will be able to progress to a point where the student can take an initial history and physical examination on his/her own, synthesize the information and formulate a preliminary plan to review with you, before attending the patient together for further exploration/examination and wrap-up of the patient encounter.
-Please teach the students any procedures that you do, including breast exams, pap smears and other sensitive exams, as FM clerkship is an important opportunity to learn and become skilled at these.
+As clerks are medical students, the attending physician must directly see every patient.
+Clerks must be appropriately supervised, but it is expected that they will be able to progress to a point where they can take an initial history and physical examination on their own, synthesize the information and formulate a preliminary plan to review with you, before attending the patient together for further exploration/examination and wrap-up of the patient encounter.
+Please teach the clerks any procedures that you do, including breast exams, pap smears and other sensitive exams, as FM clerkship is an important opportunity to learn and become skilled at these.